sinha-nishant/Trojan-Check-In-Out/README.md

 -When asked to Sign in to your AWS administrator account, press enter.
 You will be redirected to the following page
 ![image](https://user-images.githubusercontent.com/42727780/111902805-2dd20280-8a65-11eb-9dc0-1f965c4e9e2c.png)
 - Please sign in using the email: mitraar@usc.edu and password:Password123
-- Go back to the terminal and answer the questions as follows: region :- us-west-2, profile:- Enter your name
+- Go back to the terminal and answer the questions as follows: region : us-west-2, profile: Enter your name
 - After this you should be redirected back by AWS console to the following page
 ![image](https://user-images.githubusercontent.com/42727780/111902947-ce282700-8a65-11eb-80df-1eda17181634.png)
 -Please click the next button again and again till you see this